-Bolivia’s most important archaeological site lies just a couple hours away from La Paz.
-Tiwanaku, in the modern town of Tiahuanaco, is a UNESCO World Heritage site that was the capital of a Pre-Columbian empire from about 300 to 1000.
+Bolivia’s most important archaeological site, Tiwanaku, lies just a couple hours away from La Paz.
+Located in the modern town of Tiahuanaco, it’s a UNESCO World Heritage site that was the capital of a Pre-Columbian empire from about 300 to 1000.
 The original name of the city has been lost because the inhabitants had no written language.
 The ruins are still being excavated.

 While it is possible to take a public bus to the site, I decided to take a tour.
 It cost 70bs for the transportation, guide, and lunch.
 Admission to the site was an extra 15bs.